-Developing rehabilitation procedures in prisons and secure settings
+Specialist Aggression Intervention Packages (SAIP): Developing evidence-based procedures for rehabilitation in prisons and other secure settings

 Professor Jane L. Ireland and the Forensic Research Group have pioneered the development of research-informed Specialist Aggression Intervention Packages (SAIP) for high-risk populations such as prisoners, secure psychiatric patients and children in secure care.